 Even if you have broken your vows a thousand times

 Mevlana Celaleddin Rumi

 The Galata Mevlevi Lodge (or Galata Mevlevihanesi) was built in 1491 and was the first Mawlawi house in Istanbul.
-It ceased to function as dervish tekke (lodge) in 1925 and opened as a museum in 1975 (after a brief spell as a school).
+It ceased to function as a dervish tekke (lodge) in 1925 and opened as a museum in 1975 (after a brief spell as a school).
 It underwent a major refurbishment between 2005 and 2009 and now serves as a museum about the Mevlevi Sufi Islam sect.
-This Galata museum is low key affair, but offers an insight into a Turkey you won’t find elsewhere with information on the culture, music and traditions of the Mawlawi, and so is worth including on any Galata tour.
+This Galata museum is a low-key affair but offers an insight into a Turkey you won’t find elsewhere with information on the culture, music, and traditions of the Mawlawi, and so is worth including on any Galata tour.

 Ney (Turkish flute) plays a primary role in the music of the Mevlevi Sufi rites (semâ)

 Aside from designated cultural centers, this is one of the only places in Istanbul to watch the dervishes.
 On the first floor of the lodge is a semahane, which features gilded woodwork and a painted ceiling.
 The dervishes ‘whirl’ there as a form of dikhr (devotional act), and it represents a spiritual journey as they turn towards the truth of God, combining the three fundamental components of human nature: heart, mind, emotion, and body.
 It dates back seven centuries and is cloaked in tradition, making it mesmerizing to watch.
 Alternatively, you can pay a visit to a Sufi coffee house located in Balat on our Fener, Balat, and Golden Horn tour.